 Whether formula or breastfed, newborn babies need to feed about 8 to 12 times per day.
 If you're using a bottle for even half of those feedings, you want to make sure it's not going to cause gas, stomach upset, spit-up, or colic.
 You also want to make sure the bottles are free of harmful chemicals, are easy to clean and promote a good latch.
 The best baby bottles can do all of this and more!

 We pulled together 14 of the most popular baby bottles and put them to the test.
-Filled them, shook them upside-down, dishwashed them, warmed them, froze them, fed 6 different babies with them, and tried out the various nipple flows.
+Filled them, shook them upside-down, put them in the dishwasher, warmed them, froze them, fed 6 different babies with them, and tried out the various nipple flows.
 Then we scoured the internet for reviews, did informal focus groups with over a dozen moms, polled moms through our website, and pulled together our reviews.
 In the end, we found several awesome top rated bottles that are high performing, low colic, and reliable.
-And of course all of these are BPA-free bottles, either glass or BPA-free plastic.
+And of course, all of these BPA-free bottles are either glass or BPA-free plastic.
 These include some classic go-to options like the Dr. Brown's, and some relative newcomers like the Comotomo and Tommee Tippee.
 Here are the top 5 baby bottles of the year.
 Scroll down to see our full reviews of 12 different baby bottles!

 |Model and Link to Amazon||Our Rating|

 |#1.
 Comotomo Bottles|

 Here are the Best Baby Bottles of 2018!